-Sustain has a style guide for our print and online communications to help improve accessibility and legibility for people with visual impairment.
-This is included in the Sustain brand guidelines on the intranet: www.sustainweb.org/intranet/branding/ (password).
+Sustain has a style guide for our print and online communications to help improve accessibility and legibility for people with sensory impairment.
+This is included in Sustain brand guidelines on the intranet: www.sustainweb.org/intranet/branding/ (password).

 Sustain is committed to using Plain English for our communications, avoiding the use of terminology, acronyms or technical language that may exclude people or obscure meaning.
 Notably, Sustain also campaigns for accessible food education, as well as clear and transparent food information and labelling.
-We do this with the aim of making it easier for everyone to access and understand food information in order to have the chance to make better-informed and healthier choices.
+We do this with the aim of making it easier for everyone to access and understand food information equitably, in order to have the chance to enjoy choice and to be able to make better-informed and healthier choices.

-Where it will improve accessibility, and where we have adequate funding to pay for the necessary services, Sustain will use subtitles, language translation and/or provision of British Sign Language (BSL) interpretation, in broadcast materials and at events.
+Where it will improve accessibility, and where we have adequate funding to pay for the necessary services, Sustain will enable subtitles, language translation and/or other methods to overcome barriers to participation, in broadcast materials and at events.